richsalz/draft-rsalz-tls-analysis/draft-rsalz-tls-analysis.md

-Multiple WG consensus calls over the past 18 months or so, have confirmed that the working group would like to see more formal analysis of new drafts, to ensure that they do not weaken the guarantees that are claimed an {{!RFC8336}} and proven in the TRON presentations and subsequent other analyses.
+Multiple WG consensus calls over the past 18 months or so, have confirmed that the working group would like to see more formal analysis of new drafts, to ensure that they do not weaken the guarantees that are claimed in {{!RFC8336}} and proven in the TRON presentations and subsequent other analyses.

 Anecdotally, it has been relayed to the WG that some of the cryptographers